Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Patient data analysis

-Additional patient 1 model fit and diagnostic evaluations are given in the Supplement.
+Additional patient 1 model fit and diagnostic evaluations are given in the Supplementary Material \cite[][]{whiteman2022supp}.
 In particular, we evaluated the residual independence approximation present in our model likelihood by running our kernel estimation procedure (see section \ref{subsec:analysis:kernel-estimation}) on the model residual images.
 These analyses suggested that residual correlation decayed to near zero within the smallest voxel dimension widths, leading us to conclude that residual independence was a reasonable approximation in our data.
-Full results are available in the Supplement.
+Full results are available in the Supplementary Material \cite[][]{whiteman2022supp}.